Kant’s Philosophical Development

-Third, in terms of culture, Kant’s early views may be placed in a Eurasian rather than a purely Western context.
-Recent research suggests that key ideas of Kant’s natural philosophy also have sources in Taoist and Confucian thought, which were disseminated in continental Europe by Jesuits based in China, popularized by Leibniz and Wolff, and further developed by Wolff’s Sinophile student Bilfinger.
+Third, in terms of culture, Kant’s early views may be placed in a global rather than a purely Western context.
+Recent research suggests that key ideas of Kant’s natural philosophy also have sources in Taoist, Buddhist, Hindu and Confucian thought, which were disseminated in continental Europe by Jesuits based in China, popularized by Leibniz and Wolff, and further developed by Wolff’s Sinophile student Bilfinger.
 One example is the idea of dialectics that Bilfinger found in the Chinese classics, and which Kant encountered in the proceedings of the Russian academy.
-Kant was unaware of the Far Eastern roots of the notions that influenced him, and the historical irony is that he dismissed nonwestern cultures while being deeply influenced by their insights.
+Importation and serious consideration of eastern thought was in its infancy during the end of the modern period, and Kant was unaware of the Far Eastern roots of the notions that influenced him.
+The historical irony is that he dismissed nonwestern cultures while being deeply influenced by their insights.

 The following account covers Kant’s development from his upbringing to the critical period.
-Its theme is his intellectual formation: the influences in his youth; the views shaped early on; the questions subsequently pursued; and the historical fate of his answers.
+Its theme is his intellectual formation: the influences in his youth and education; his views on natural philosophy, ontology and cosmology shaped during his early adulthood; the questions subsequently pursued; and the historical fate of his answers.

 - 1. Childhood: “The Starry Sky Above Me and the Moral Law Within Me”

 - 2. Youth: “In the Servitude of Fanatics”

 - 3. Student Years: “Marking Out the Path to Be Taken”

 - 4. Dynamic Debut: “Radiation in the Inverse Square”

 - 5. Newtonian Stargazing: “The Splendor of a Single Universal Rule”

 - 6. Systematic Cosmology: “All Things in the Universe Interactively Connect”